-Juli wrote: It is easy to give in and say 'yes' but we have to prepare ahead of time so we can say 'no.' If you just wait until the moment, you easily cave in.
+Juli wrote: "It is easy to give in and say 'yes' but we have to prepare ahead of time so we can say 'no.' If you just wait until the moment, you easily cave in.
 My boyfriend pressured me so much and I gave in.
-I wish I hadn't and I won't again.
+I wish I hadn't, and I won't again."

-Madison said: My boyfriend keeps trying to get me to do stuff with him, such as kiss him, or have sex.
-I made a promise to God, my mom and my family that I wouldn't do anything with a guy until I get married.
-My boyfriend always thinks that the reason I don't want to do things with him is because I don't like him which is so far from the truth.
+Madison said, "My boyfriend keeps trying to get me to do stuff with him, such as kiss him or have sex.
+I made a promise to God, my mom, and my family that I wouldn't do anything with a guy until I got married.
+My boyfriend always thinks that the reason I don't want to do things with him is because I don't like him, which is so far from the truth."

 If your boyfriend is really "a keeper," he will understand and respect your decision.

 The term "love" is one of the most misunderstood and abused words in the dictionary.
-Sometimes, when a guy says to a girl, "I love you," he is really saying, "I don't love you, I love me and what sexual favors you do for me."
+Sometimes, when a guy says to a girl, "I love you," he is saying, "I don't love you; I love me and what sexual favors you do for me."
 Love never demands someone to do something that would violate another.
 Love does not trash someone else's deeply held values.

-Mandy wrote: [When I have sex,] I feel loved and wanted, that's why I give in.
+Mandy wrote: "[When I have sex,] I feel loved and wanted, that's why I give in.
 Hoping that something will come out of it and it never does.
-If I can feel wanted, even if it's in a sexual way, I like it, but yet on the other hand, I don't.
+If I can feel wanted, even if it's in a sexual way, I like it, but yet on the other hand, I don't."
 For the relatively few brief moments she is having sex, Mandy somehow feels loved.
 But after it's over and she is alone again, those empty words leave her unfulfilled and searching for more.
-Mandy is confused about what love really is.
+Mandy is confused about what love is.

-A lot of guys will say they love their girlfriend and think that if she really loved him, she would have sex with him.
+A lot of guys will say they love their girlfriend and think that if she loved him, she would have sex with him.
 Either he doesn't know what love is, or he's lying about loving her.
 It's easy to believe a lie when you want to.
 It is not easy to face the consequences of believing that lie.

 If the pressure for sex does not let up, get rid of him or her.
 If you are being pressured to have sex, realize this is a huge red flag that something isn't right in your relationship.
-It is far better for you to lose your relationship, than to do something you will later regret.
+It is far better for you to lose your relationship than to do something you will later regret.

-Alli wrote: Three days into the "relationship" he started hinting that he wanted to make out with me.
+Alli wrote, "Three days into the "relationship" he started hinting that he wanted to make out with me.
 Then 6 days into the "relationship" we made out and then he started talking about sex.
 He tried to pressure me into it.
 He kept trying to do stuff, and I told him to stop.
-I didn't give in, but I ended up breaking up with him the next day.
+I didn't give in, but I ended up breaking up with him the next day."
 Allie is smart.
 She knows that if your boyfriend is really "a keeper," he will understand and respect your decision.
 Remember, most pressured relationships are not love, but rather, they are just uncovered needs, fantasy, confusion, and selfishness.

-Heather wrote: [My boyfriend] knew I was insecure and vulnerable.
+Heather wrote, "[My boyfriend] knew I was insecure and vulnerable.
 I think that's why he pressured me so much.
-He made it sound as if it was my obligation.
+He made it sound as if it was my obligation."

 Some people won't go into a relationship unless they know they will be able to have sex.
 Be prepared to be rejected.
-Just remember you won't die, and in the end the respect you will have for yourself, and the pain avoided, will be well worth it.
+Just remember you won't die, and in the end, the respect you will have for yourself, and the pain avoided, will be well worth it.

-The Bottom Line
+The Bottom Line - It's Your Body

 You don't ever have to do anything with your body you don't want to do.
 Sex is not an indicator of love, or even of your level of commitment in a relationship.
 Sex is not an obligation.
 Don't let anyone ever tell you otherwise.
 May God give you a boyfriend or girlfriend who deeply respects you.